Activity Instructor Jobs

 Activity Instructor jobs appear in many different fields, there are truly some very diverse roles.
-Instructors are employed in the private sector such as within leisure and travel companies, as well as in charities, local education authorities and other organisations.
+Instructors are employed in the private sector such as within leisure and travel companies, as well as in charities, local education authorities and other organizations.

-The role of an activity instructor is to lead, supervise and teach individuals and groups particular skills or techniques, usually within a certain sport or activity or as part of an Outdoors programme, whilst ensuring their safety.
+The role of an activity instructor is to lead, supervise and teach individuals and groups particular skills or techniques, usually within a certain sport or activity or as part of an Outdoors program, whilst ensuring their safety.
 The instructor may be employed to deliver short sessions or be responsible for groups on longer trips or expeditions, teaching skills.
 They may work with novices or more experienced clients, with young people or adults, with people with disabilities or special needs or may work with the general public in a leisure or holiday setting.
 Activities could include mountain biking, kayaking, caving, climbing, hill walking amongst many, many other areas.

 The role can also extend into other areas such as welfare, equipment maintenance, administration, driving, house-keeping and catering so a versatile all-round approach is important.